 In the UK, there is generally widespread acceptance of people who are LGBTQ, with legal equality and protection, as well as a strong LGBTQ presence in the media.

-However, some LGBTQ people still experience stigma, prejudice and discrimination, simply because their sexual orientation is seen as different.
+However, some LGBTQ people still experience stigma, prejudice and discrimination, simply because their sexual orientation and/or gender identity is seen as different.
 This can involve being socially excluded, negative stereotyping, not getting a job due to sexual orientation, verbal aggression/harassment, sexual bullying, and physical violence/aggression (hate crime).

 Stigma and discrimination can have many negative effects, including lowered self-esteem, social isolation, feelings of fear, shame and hopelessness, depression, self-harm, drug/alcohol misuse, and relationship difficulties.

-If you are suffering from discrimination because of your sexual orientation or gender identity, please tell someone and seek our support now.
+If you are suffering from discrimination because of your sexual orientation or gender identity, please tell someone and seek support.